Litchfield Hills

-The Northwest Hills (also known as the Litchfield Hills or Northwest Highlands) are a geographic region of the U.S. state of Connecticut located in the northwestern corner of the state.
+The Litchfield Hills (also known as the Northwest Hills or Northwest Highlands) comprise a geographic region in the northwestern corner of the U.S. state of Connecticut.
 It is roughly coterminous with the boundaries of Litchfield County, for which it is named.
 The geographic region includes colloquial subregions—rural Northwestern Connecticut and the area associated with the city of Torrington, also known as the Upper Naugatuck River Valley or simply Litchfield Hills—which have also variously corresponded to designated government councils both past and present.
 Much of the area makes up the lowermost section of the Berkshires and is culturally similar to the rest of western New England.